syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

-> Note: Dynamic is not supported in Silverlight hence it is not supported by SfDataGrid also.
+N> Dynamic is not supported in Silverlight hence it is not supported by SfDataGrid also.

 The following code example illustrates the dynamic object data creation.